Bierzo (DO): Climate

-The Bierzo DOP has a special macroclimate which is beneficial for viticulture.
+The Bierzo DOP has a special microclimate which is beneficial for viticulture.
 On the one hand it is similar to the climate of Galicia with regard to humidity and rainfall, and on the other it is also similar to the hot, dry climate of Castile.
 The low altitude also helps to prevent late frosts and means that the grape harvest is usually about one month earlier than in Castile.

-The average annual temperature is around 12°C, with the minimum in winter of 3.5°C and maximum in summer of 24°C. The average annual rainfall is just over 700 mm, and the vines receive about 2,200 hours of sunshine per annum.
+The average annual temperature is around 12°C, with the minimum in winter of 3.5°C and maximum in summer of 24°C. The average annual rainfall is just over 700 mm, and the vines receive about 2,200 hours of sunshine per year.